 There are two different types of Conversational AI:

-- Powered by machine learning: The more people interact with conversational AI, it gets smarter.
+- Powered by Machine Learning: The more people interact with conversational AI, then it gets brighter.
 Chatbots learn from conversations and can understand what people are trying to say.

-- Driven using intelligent rules: It works with flows and logical decision-making trees.
+- Driven using Intelligent Rules: This chatbot works with flows and logical decision-making trees.
 For example, “if the person says this, it responds with that”.

 The best AI solutions use a seamless combination of both.
 We will see more about this later.
 Keep reading.